 After a sharp increase in WNV infections in Europe in 2018 (a year in which infection numbers exceeded the total number from the previous seven years) numbers of reported WNV infections decreased.
 Low case numbers were reported in 2019, 2020 and 2021, likely due to pandemic lockdown arrangements and redirection of public health resources.
 Between 2012 and 2021, 16 EU/EEA countries reported WNV infections in both humans and animals with France, Slovakia, Germany, Spain and the Netherlands reporting their first locally acquired WNV infections between 2018 and 2020.
-The first European WNV case in 2023 was reported in week 29 (July) although, in recent years (2020 and 2021) cases were first reported in June (disease onset in week 23 and 24 respectively) with the last cases reported in November (week 43).
+Since 2020, no new European countries with WNV cases have been identified although spread has been seen within countries already with a WNV risk.